-(a) Applicability and timing.

-(i) Ecology will perform a site hazard assessment and ranking before adding or removing a site from the contaminated sites list under WAC 173-340-330 or the no further action sites list under WAC 173-340-335.

-- (ii) For sites on the contaminated sites list on the effective date of this section, Ecology will conduct a site hazard assessment and ranking as resources permit.
-As part of the strategic plan required under WAC 173-340-340, Ecology will develop goals and strategies for completing a site hazard assessment and ranking of such sites. - (iii) Ecology may also conduct a site hazard assessment and ranking when new information becomes available or when site conditions change. - (b) Performance.
+- (a) Applicability and timing. - (i) Ecology will perform a site hazard assessment and ranking before adding or removing a site from the contaminated sites list under WAC 173-340-330 or the no further action sites list under WAC 173-340-335. - (ii) For sites on the contaminated sites list on the effective date of this section, Eecology will conduct a site hazard assessment and ranking as resources permit.
+As part of the strategic plan required under WAC 173-340-340, Eecology will develop goals and strategies for completing a site hazard assessment and ranking of such sites. - (iii) Ecology may also conduct a site hazard assessment and ranking when new information becomes available or when site conditions change. - (b) Performance.
 Ecology will review readily available information when conducting a site hazard assessment and ranking. - (c) Reliance on others.
-Ecology may rely on another government agency or a contractor to Ecology to perform a site hazard assessment and ranking on its behalf, provided: - (i) The agency or contractor is not suspected of having contributed to the release or threatened release; and - (ii) The agency or contractor has no conflict of interest. - (d) Notification. - (i) Ecology will make the site's current hazard rankings publicly available on Ecology's website under WAC 173-340-600(5). - (ii) If requested, Ecology will notify a person electronically under WAC 173-340-600(6) upon completing a site hazard assessment and ranking.
+Ecology may rely on another government agency or a contractor to Eecology to perform a site hazard assessment and ranking on its behalf, provided: - (i) The agency or contractor is not suspected of having contributed to the release or threatened release; and - (ii) The agency or contractor has no conflict of interest. - (d) Notification.
+Upon completing a site hazard assessment and ranking, ecology will: - (i) Ecology will mMake the site's current hazard rankings publicly available on Eecology's website under WAC 173-340-600(5).
+The hazard rankings will include the results specified in subsection (2)(a) of this section; and - (ii) If requested, Ecology will notify a person electronically under WAC 173-340-600(6) upon completing a site hazard assessment and ranking.